-Before embarking on detailed case studies, we first describe the basic problem based on a number of approximations and give some examples based on this approximation.
-We analyze in detail the appearance $\nu_\mu \to \nu_e$ and disappearance $\nu_\mu \to \nu_\mu$ channels in T2K to show that such uncertainties are relevant also in the extraction of the atmospheric parameters.
-This analysis is comparing the RFGM, the approach based on a a realistic SF and two different implementations of the RPS scheme, as well as different event generators for the disappearance analysis.
+Before embarking on detailed case studies, we first describe the basic problem based on a number of approximations and give some examples based on these approximations.
+We analyze in detail the appearance $\nu_\mu \to \nu_e$ and disappearance $\nu_\mu \to \nu_\mu$ channels in the T2K experiment, to show that such uncertainties are relevant also in the extraction of the atmospheric parameters.
+This analysis is performed comparing the RFGM, the approach based on a a realistic spectral function and two different implementations of the RPA scheme, as well as different event generators for the disappearance analysis.
 Here, we limit ourselves to the quasi-elastic regime, where the neutrino cross sections can be evaluated with less uncertainties.